follow instructions to reduce college application errors

-No one wants to be under pressure to complete such an important document at the last minute.
-Look at college and scholarship application deadlines and then figure out the amount of time it will take to complete the application.
-Schedule your work on it and if mailing an application, be sure to allow time for it to arrive before the deadline.
+Plan ahead.
+No one wants to be under pressure to complete such important documents at the last minute.
+Look at college application deadlines and then figure out the amount of time it will take to complete the applications.
+Schedule time to work on them and if mailing an application, be sure to allow time for it to arrive before the deadline.

 Source: ACT's News You Can Use